theRoice/external-api-project/README.md

-# Astro with Daisy UI (a Tailwind CSS plugin)
+# External API project that utilizes a DnD database

-Astro API to retreive API REST data and display with Daisy UI (a Tailwind plugin).
+Uses Astro API to retreive API REST data and display with Daisy UI (a Tailwind plugin).